 Legislation to help increase service opportunities, revitalize communities

-WASHINGTON (April 21, 2009) – Habitat for Humanity International CEO Jonathan Reckford joined representatives from Voices for National Service and members of the ServiceNation Organizing Committee as President Barack Obama signed the Edward M. Kennedy Serve America Act into law today.
-The signing took place at the SEED School of Washington with Sen. Kennedy, former President Bill Clinton, former first lady Rosalynn Carter and Vice President Joe Biden in attendance.
+WASHINGTON (April 22, 2009) – Habitat for Humanity International chief executive officer Jonathan Reckford joined representatives from Voices for National Service and members of the ServiceNation Organizing Committee as President Barack Obama signed the Edward M. Kennedy Serve America Act into law today.
+The signing took place at the SEED School of Washington with Senator Kennedy, former President Bill Clinton, former first lady Rosalynn Carter and Vice President Joe Biden in attendance.

 Habitat for Humanity International supported this legislation because it will allow for additional national service members, like AmeriCorps members, to serve with Habitat affiliates across the country, clearing the way for even more Americans to serve their communities.

 “An expansion of national service will enhance Habitat’s capacity to serve more families, and it also provides the benefit of putting more national service members to work in helping to improve communities,” said Reckford.
 “We will be part of the effort to connect people together who care about helping low-income families achieve affordable housing and improving communities in need of revitalization efforts.”

 National service members mobilize, lead, train and support volunteers.
 In 2009, Habitat for Humanity’s expected 543 AmeriCorps members will recruit and train 200,000 volunteers contributing 800,000 volunteer hours.
 By leading construction crews, providing family support services and training others in construction skills, Habitat’s national service members help increase affordable homeownership opportunities in partnership with low-income families.